emagiz/emdocs/howto/upgrade-to-artemis.md

 2.2) enable the Releases functionality in the deploy phase (this can be done by contacting your partner contact): you need to have this new way of deploying enabled in order to firstly make a release of your current CREATE phase (which is using eMagiz4  at the moment) to have a safe eMagiz4 backup prior to the migration in case there will be any problems while upgrading to eMagiz5.

 2.3) Java 8: the new framework works only from java 8 or higher.
+Java 8 is required for updating to the latest runtime version.

-For on-premise environments only updating your java is not enough, you also need to reinstall the eMagiz5 runtime.
+2.4) For on-premise environments only updating your java is not enough, you also need to reinstall the eMagiz5 runtime.
+Start updating your runtimes now by downloading the latest version of the runtime from the eMagiz portal if you have on-premise installations.
 For environments running in cloud you just need to update to the newest template (R3 for AWS Cloud or instance template >= 20 for Root Cloud).

-2.4) eMagiz runtime 5.0.0 or higher: it requires Java 8.
-Start updating your runtimes now by downloading the latest version of the runtime from the eMagiz portal if you have on-premise installations or update to latest cloud template .

   **In order to proceed further with the migration, a check on meeting with the bus partner contact is needed.**